Rigidity of complete K\"ahler-Einstein metrics under cscK perturbations: Introduction

 \end{enumerate} For the non-compact case, some significant progress for the existence of the K\"ahler-Einstein metric has been made by Cheng-Mok-Yau \cite{Cheng1980OnTE,mokyau}, Tian-Yau \cite{tian1990complete,tian1991complete}, and Guedj-Kolev-Yeganefar \cite{guedj2013kahler}, etc.

-When the canonical bundle $K_M$ is neither trivial, ample, nor anti-ample, the existence of a K\"ahler–Einstein metric is precluded, as the first Chern class cannot coincide with the K\"ahler class, making the necessary topological condition unattainable.
-The constant scalar curvature Kähler (often abbreviated as cscK) metric generalizes the concept of the K\"ahler–Einstein metric.
-And on compact K\"ahler manifolds, the average of the scalar curvature $\hat{R}$ is given by
+More generally, on a compact Kähler manifold, a Kähler–Einstein metric can exist in a given Kähler class only if that class is proportional to $2\pi c_1(M)$.
+When this cohomological condition fails, constant scalar curvature Kähler (often abbreviated as cscK) metrics provide the natural broader class of canonical metrics.
+On compact K\"ahler manifolds, the average of the scalar curvature $\hat{R}$ is given by